5 STRATEGIC STEPS TO DECLUTTER YOUR HOME BASED ON THE BOOK ‘THE LIFE CHANGING MAGIC OF TIDYING UP’ by MARI KONDO

 Prayer, worship & fasting helps me to clear the fog of fear & negativity.
 Although these are spiritual feats, I feel as though physical clutter can sometimes hinder my ability to have a clear mind & a compassionate heart for my family & for others.

 I like the scripture that says to keep your eyes on the things above, not on earthly things.
-Colossians 3:2, this helps me keep my perspective on how important 'things' should be to me.
+Colossians 3:2, this helps me keep my perspective on how important my earthly 'things' are, compared to my eternal things!

-The book 'The Life Changing Magic of Tidying Up' lays a great foundation & provides clear cut strategies on what to do, where to do start & how to do it.
-I'm excited to share with you five points that really stood out to me & have helped me in my pursuit of keeping only what's important & useful to me & my family.
+My review of the book 'The Life Changing Magic of Tidying Up' is similar to my review of the show Tidying Up with Mari Kondo.
+I believe both the book & the show lay great foundations & provide clear cut strategies on the KonMari method of how to tidy up, fold & organize things in ways that make sense.
+Both tell you exactly where to start & how to finish.
+I'm excited to share with you five points that really stood out to me & have helped me in my pursuit of how to declutter like a mother.

 Once this has been done I'll only have to tidy.
 I've found this to be true in most areas of our house.
 I feel like I've gained control over our kitchen & the bathrooms.
 Tidying these areas is much easier after our first move when we discarded a ton of our stuff.